Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

 All public APIs are recored here.
+## Functions
-### Add-PathToCurrentMachineEnvPaths
+### Add-PathToCurrentMachineEnvPath

 - **Description**

-    Append a path to the current machine level env paths.
+    Append a path to the current machine level `$Env:PATH`.
-    Before appending, the function will check and de-duplicate the current machine level env paths.
+    Before appending, the function will check and de-duplicate the current machine level `$Env:PATH`.
 - **Inputs**

     A string of the path.